Skip to main content

 This role allows the Fargate container to pull images and write logs.

-- Navigate to IAM -> Roles and click Create role.
+1. Navigate to IAM -> Roles and click on Create role.

-- Select the Elastic Container Service Task use case and click Next.
+3. Select the Elastic Container Service Task use case and click on Next.

-AmazonECSTaskExecutionRolePolicywill be attached by default.
-Also attach the AmazonS3FullAccess policy and the "log_group_creation_policy" created in Step #1 and Click Next. - Name the role
+4. On the permissions page, the AmazonECSTaskExecutionRolePolicy is attached by default.
+Also attach the AmazonS3FullAccess policy and the "log_group_creation_policy" created in Step #1 and click on Next.

 Step 3: Create the DataStori Management Policy